 3. Making Your Money Last as Long as You Do

-It is not just a matter of investing your money, you will also be withdrawing funds and you need your money to last as long as you do — no matter how long that turns out to be.
+It is not just a matter of investing your money, you need it to last as long as you do — no matter how long that turns out to be.

 According to the Social Security Administration: A man aged 65 today can expect to live on average to age 84.2 and a woman aged 65 can expect to live on average to age 86.7.